Editor's Note: This article originally appeared in National Underwriter, P&C.

 Eqecat noted that Chile's widespread adoption and enforcement of modern, seismic-resistant building practices has mitigated the potential for devastation.

-AIR Worldwide mentioned that Chile has a long history of building code evolution, beginning in 1928.
+AIR Worldwide in Boston mentioned that Chile has a long history of building code evolution, beginning in 1928.
 A year after its 1985 magnitude 8 quake, the government of Chile asked the Chilean Institute of National Standards to revise the 1972 building codes, and revised codes were released in 1993.

 Of the collapsed buildings, Eqecat said it expected they would be a minority of the overall building stock.
 Costs of reconstruction often exceed the value of economic damage since new construction typically uses newer (current) building standards, the firm noted.